Paul Tournier writes, “Modern people lack silence. They no longer lead their own lives; they are dragged along by events.”

 A benefit to practicing and mastering the discipline of silence is learning trust in the Lord.
 We can trust Him to be our protector and no longer be tempted to give self-justification in any situation.
 Merton states, “In silence we learn to make distinctions” which allows us to think, evaluate, and change.
 He continues with the idea that if there is no silence within us or practiced then we often think and speak without meaning.
 Silence is especially important when speaking with another person.
 We learn how to listen in our relationships.
 One learns how to be fully present to another without always “thinking all the time about what he has to do next.”
 (Spiritual Classics, 160) Often times people feel more comfortable speaking to others about personal things when the other person seems like a good listener.
 We become that active, ready listener when we are practicing with the Lord on a regular basis!

 Solitude paired with silence forces us to stop the noise and simply sit before the Lord waiting to listen.
 Drs.
 Gregg and Tan say, “The less we speak, the more we see and hear.”
 When we do practice solitude and silence regularly we are making “time and space for God…slowly creating inner and outer space that allows God’s Spirit to become manifest to us.”
 (Drs.
 Gregg & Tan, Disciplines of the Holy Spirit, 44) The biggest thing one has to remember when practicing solitude and silence is patience to hear that still small Voice.
-Solitude and a silent heart before the Lord does not happen rapidly just because someone decided they wanted to be that way.
-Richard Foster teaches us we must understand that there is action involved if one wants to practice and obtain solitude.
+Solitude and a silent heart before the Lord does not happen rapidly just because someone decided they wanted to be that way it requires practice.

 The benefits of practicing disciplines like solitude and silence are numerous.
 One of the largest benefits to our loved ones is the increase of care, observation, and true presence one has when speaking and engaging others.
-One learns how to listen better as well as be more present in a conversation with another.
 A disciplined person has trained themselves in their time with the Lord to still their own thoughts and agendas and just listen to another’s.
 Just as the person in solitude listens to the Lord over themselves, so that same person listens to his or her sister, mother, spouse, and friend, over their own thoughts and agendas as well.
-Willard says talking is overemphasized anyway.
-Another benefit to solitude and silence, according to Drs.
-Gregg & Tan, is how “we gain perspective, are reminded who we are in God, and are made aware of the battle lines.”
-Silence and solitude will also teach a person how to view others and their problems from “God’s point of view.”
-(Spiritual Classics, 141)

 Silence and solitude are written about so much and many authors say similar things.
-The fact is that the disciplines of solitude and silence are “simple matters” that many have lost because it seems too elementary.
-“Not for nothing did Jesus say that we must become like little children.”
-(Spiritual Classics, 162)
+The fact is the disciplines of solitude and silence are “simple matters” that many have lost because it seems too elementary.

 There is a common warning throughout many books as well.
 It was introduced by St. John of the Cross as the “dark night of the soul”.
 “The dark night is one of the ways God brings us into a hush, a stillness so that he may work an inner transformation upon the soul.”
-(Richard Foster, Celebration of Discipline, 102) Tan and Gregg also write about this reminding their readers it is especially important to know about this when practicing solitude and silence.
-“We are stripped of our overdependence on the emotional life, on the things of this world, and on ourselves.”
-(Drs.
-Gregg & Tan, Disciplines of the Holy Spirit, 48) When we take the time to be alone and in quiet we are able to heal spiritually without depending on our own pleasure or norms of coping.
+(Richard Foster, Celebration of Discipline, 102) It's the wordy way of saying wherever you go there you are.
+Sometimes being alone with ourselves is not appealing, but rather a struggle.
+When we take the time to be alone and in quiet we are able to heal spiritually without depending on our own pleasure or norms of coping.
 Instead, we are forced to turn to the Healer of all.